 Alimony Laws Are Complex

 If you need to adjust alimony, it is a good idea to speak to an attorney to help you navigate the process.
 Whether you pay or receive alimony, you are bound by state laws that determine how alimony is calculated and paid.
 However, you may be able to lower what you pay or even have payments terminated when special circumstances apply.
-Discuss your situation with a divorce lawyer, like a divorce lawyer in Austin, TX, to know how to proceed.
+Discuss your situation with a divorce lawyer to know how to proceed.